the-via/website/docs/configuring_qmk.md

 You may want to consider enabling bootmagic lite (i.e. change to `BOOTMAGIC_ENABLE = lite`).
 This will automatically be enabled for VIA-enabled builds, but it is useful for VIA-disabled builds so that the device can be switched into bootloader mode without requiring a `RESET` keycode or pressing the reset button on the PCB.

-You may want to consider turning on link time optimization `LINK_TIME_OPTIMIZATION_ENABLE = yes` to reduce firmware size.
+You may want to consider turning on link time optimization `LTO_ENABLE = yes` to reduce firmware size.

 Disabling Mouse Keys `MOUSEKEY_ENABLE = no` will also reduce firmware size.